o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--university-of-california-santa-cruz/index.md

 ---

-## Careers after Master of Human Computer Interaction (HCI) - University of California, Santa Cruz [🔗](https://grad.soe.ucsc.edu/hci/jobs)
+## Careers after Master of Human Computer Interaction (HCI) - University of California, Santa Cruz [read more](https://grad.soe.ucsc.edu/hci/jobs)
 An M.S. in Human Computer Interaction from UCSC provides students with tangible skills and a portfolio necessary to pursue a career in human computer interaction, user experience (UX) design, user interface (UI) design, and more.

 ### Job Titles